Use Microsoft Cognitive Toolkit deep learning model with Azure HDInsight Spark cluster

 How does this solution flow?

-This solution is divided between this article and a Jupyter notebook that you upload as part of this tutorial.
+This solution is divided between this article and a Jupyter notebook that you upload as part of this article.
 In this article, you complete the following steps:

 - Run a script action on an HDInsight Spark cluster to install Microsoft Cognitive Toolkit and Python packages.